wrob-1/timeshift/README.md

 # Timeshift

+  As per original Timeshift, but i'm aiming for a deeper integration into fedora

 Timeshift for Linux is an application that provides functionality similar to the _System Restore_ feature in Windows and the _Time Machine_ tool in Mac OS.
 Timeshift protects your system by taking incremental snapshots of the file system at regular intervals.
 These snapshots can be restored at a later date to undo all changes to the system.

 In RSYNC mode, snapshots are taken using [rsync](http://rsync.samba.org/) and [hard-links](http://en.wikipedia.org/wiki/Hard_link).
 Common files are shared between snapshots which saves disk space.
 Each snapshot is a full system backup that can be browsed with a file manager.